albertony/ddverpatch/README.md

 /fn - preserves Original filename, Internal name in the existing version resource of the file.

 /langid \<number\> - language id for new version resource.<br>
-     Use with /va.
+     Use with /va or /rf.
 Default is Language Neutral.<br>
      \<number\> is combination of primary and sub-language IDs.
 ENU is 1033 or 0x409.

 /vft2 num - specify driver subtype (VFT2_xxx value, see winver.h)